2 Samuel 7

 2 Samuel 7:1-3David's Desire to Build a House

-1And it came to pass, when the king sat in his house, and the Lord had given him rest round about from all his enemies; 2That the king said unto Nathan the prophet, See now, I dwell in an house of cedar, but the ark of God dwelleth within curtains.
+1And it came to pass, when the king sat in his house, and the LORD had given him rest round about from all his enemies; 2That the king said unto Nathan the prophet, See now, I dwell in an house of cedar, but the ark of God dwelleth within curtains.

 The "rest" David speaks of is earned rest - the fruit of battle.
 He has fought his enemies; the Lord has defeated them.
 Now, in the peace that follows, David can think clearly.
 He can see his own house, cedar and solid.
-And then his eye falls on the ark123.
+And then his eye falls on the ark.

 A house of cedar is a sign of wealth and permanence.
 Cedar was imported, valuable, the wood of kings and temples.
 David's dwelling is magnificent.
 But it is his own.